HardikShreays/REZOOM-Ultimate-Resume-builder/README.md

 ## 📄 PDF Generation Technology

-REZOOM uses advanced PDF generation technology to create professional resumes:
+REZOOM uses an HTML + CSS pipeline rendered through Puppeteer to create professional, ATS-friendly resumes:

-### LaTeX to PDF Pipeline
-1. **Profile Data Collection** - User profile information is gathered
+1. **Profile Data Collection** - User profile information is gathered from the database
-2. **LaTeX Generation** - Custom LaTeX templates are populated with user data
-3. **HTML Conversion** - LaTeX content is converted to HTML for rendering
+2. **Structured JSON Assembly** - Profile data is converted to a structured JSON object
+3. **HTML Rendering** - A clean, semantic HTML + CSS template (Format-1) is populated with this data
-4. **PDF Generation** - Puppeteer renders HTML to high-quality PDF
+4. **PDF Generation** - `puppeteer-core` with `@sparticuz/chromium` renders the HTML to a high-quality A4 PDF
 5. **Custom Naming** - PDFs are named with format `Resume-{UserName}.pdf`

-### Available Templates
+### Format-1 Template
-- **ATS-Friendly**: Clean, professional format optimized for ATS systems
+- **ATS-Friendly**: Clean, single-column layout with semantic sections
-- **Professional**: Modern professional format with enhanced styling
-- **Creative**: Creative format with visual elements
+- **Typography**: Arial, 12px body text, 20px uppercase name heading, 11px contact line
+- **Sections**: Objective / Summary, Education, Experience, Projects, Certifications, Skills, Extras
+- **Structure**: Simple lists and a 2-column skills table with tight bullet spacing

 ### Features
-- **High-Quality Output**: 300 DPI PDF generation
+- **High-Quality Output**: A4 PDF with proper margins (`0.5in` on all sides)
-- **A4 Format**: Standard resume paper size
-- **Professional Styling**: Times New Roman font, proper margins
+- **Semantic HTML**: No decorative elements that confuse ATS systems
 - **Browser Preview**: View PDFs in browser before downloading
 - **Secure Downloads**: Protected by JWT authentication